infracost/vscode-infracost/README.md

 ## Features

-Infracost shows a snapshot of the total cost of resources right next to the Terraform definition.
+Infracost shows a snapshot of the total cost of resources right next to their Terraform definitions.

 ![](./.github/assets/resource-costs.gif)

-This feature is supported by both `resource` and `module` blocks, including 3rd party module blocks!
+This feature is supported by both `resource` and `module` blocks, including **3rd party module blocks**!

 ![](./.github/assets/module-support.gif)

-View a more detailed breakdown of costs on click.
+View a detailed breakdown of costs on click.

 ![](./.github/assets/cost-webview.gif)